mk251-stack/INDE-577-Final-Project/README.md

 ## Quickstart

-Train a k-Nearest Neighbors classifier on a tiny dataset:
+Train a k-Nearest Neighbors classifier on a tiny dataset using the minimal in-house `KNNClassifier`.
+This lightweight implementation mirrors the `fit` / `predict` interface of scikit-learn while keeping the code transparent for instructional purposes:

 ```python
 import numpy as np